 Should I wear traction devices to run in the winter?

 If you’re consistently running on snow and ice, you’ll want a pair of traction devices handy for safety and running comfort.
 Traction devices can be helpful both on softer-packed snow and on ice.
 Even on softer surfaces, they can make running easier by taking the fear of slipping out of the equation.
-They’re functional on decently steep grades, but once you start getting on steep, hard snow, you’ll want to consider upgrading to proper mountaineering crampons and boots.
+They’re functional on decently steep grades, but once you start getting on really steep, hard snow, you’ll want to consider upgrading to proper mountaineering crampons and boots.

 Our testers chose the Black Diamond Distance Spike as the best off-road traction device due to its grip and ease of use.
-However, they can be a bit much for mixed-surface running, so our testers turned to the Kahtoola EXOspikes for runs that went from ice to snow to dirt to pavement and back again.
+However, they can be a bit much for mixed-surface running, so our testers turned to the Kahtoola Exospikes for runs that went from ice to snow to dirt to pavement and back again.

 Most traction devices are lightweight and can be stowed away in a pack if you go on a mixed-surface run.
-They can help you cross a stretch of ice or hardpacked snow that will send anyone in regular shoes back to the trailhead, and they are a worthy addition to any winter running pack.
+They can help you cross a stretch of ice or hard-packed snow that will send anyone in regular shoes back to the trailhead, and they are a worthy addition to any winter running pack.

 I am always cold when I run.
 How do I stay warm and dry while running in cold weather?